Geoff Cox BA MA PhD

 2002 A Coffee-House Conversation on the International Art World & its Exclusions, e-book, http://www.kahve-house.com/society/conversations/ editor, published by Kahve-Society with Autograph, ISBN 0-95411-81-1-1, 90pp.

-1999 The Impossibility of Art Education, co-edited book with Howard Hollands & Victoria de Rijke (in collaboration with Middlesex University’s REALL research group), published by Camerawork, 88pp.
+1999 The Impossibility of Art Education, co-edited book w/ Howard Hollands & Victoria de Rijke (in collaboration w/ Middlesex University’s REALL research group), published by Camerawork, 88pp.
 ISBN 1-871103-13-4.

-1991 In The Future… book compilation, co-edited with Jane Grant of work by 40 disabled adults on their dreams.
+1991 In The Future… book compilation, co-edited w/ Jane Grant of work by 40 disabled adults on their dreams.

-1982 Self-Portraits, book in collaboration with boys from McMillan Special School, Bradford.
+1982 Self-Portraits, book in collaboration w/ boys from McMillan Special School, Bradford.

-2019 forthcoming “The Crackle of Contemporaneity” (with Ryan Nolan, Andrew Prior), in Futures of the Contemporary, Paulo de Assis amp; Michael Schwab, eds.
-Leuven: Leuven University Press.
+2019 “The Crackle of Contemporaneity” (w/ Ryan Nolan, Andrew Prior), in Futures of the Contemporary: Contemporaneity, Untimeliness, and Artistic Research, Paulo de Assis & Michael Schwab, eds.
+Leuven: Orpheus Institute Series – Leuven University Press, pp.97-114.
+ISBN 9789462701830

-2018 “(Micro) Politics of Algorithmic Music: Towards a Tactical Media Archaeology” (with Morten Riis), in The Oxford Handbook on Algorithmic Music, Alex McLean amp; Roger Dean, eds.
+2018 “(Micro) Politics of Algorithmic Music: Towards a Tactical Media Archaeology” (w/ Morten Riis), in The Oxford Handbook on Algorithmic Music, Alex McLean amp; Roger Dean, eds.
 Oxford: Oxford University Press.

-2017 “Key Concepts” (with Jacob Lund, Verina Gfader, Anne Kølbæk Iversen) in Stages #6: The Biennial Condition, ed.
+2017 “Key Concepts” (w/ Jacob Lund, Verina Gfader, Anne Kølbæk Iversen) in Stages #6: The Biennial Condition, ed.
 Joasia Krysa, Liverpool Biennial online journal.

 2017 “Runtime Exception()”, in Helen Pritchard, Eric Snodgrass & Magda Tyźlik-Carver, eds., Executing Practices, Data Browser 06, New York: Autonomedia.